-Special Constabulary recruitment is now open!
+Special Constabulary recruitment for 2023 is now closed.

 Special constables are volunteer police officers who play a vital role in our aim to make County Durham and Darlington a safer place.